Equitable Life Insurance Reviews! The Best Company In Canada or Can You Do Better?

 How much life insurance do I need?

-It sure ain’t rocket science but it’s something you want to get right the first time…because, there is no second time.
+It sure ain’t rocket science but it’s something you want to get right the first time around.

-…These are the kinds of questions you want to be asking yourself.
+…These are the kinds of questions you need to ask yourself.
 Basically, if you’re not here tomorrow, how much money do your loved ones need month to month to carry on so they don’t face financial devastation?

-When you ask, “how much life insurance do I need?”, you’re really asking, “how much of my income do I need to replace for my family and for how long?“.
+The question “how much life insurance do I need?” really means “how much of my income do I need to replace for my family and for how long?“.

-If you’re interested in Equitable Life insurance quotes, contact Policy Architects now at 1-888-501-9583!
-We’ll be happy to provide you with the information you’re looking for.
+If you’re interested in Equitable Life insurance Canada quotes, contact Policy Architects now at 1-888-501-9583!
+We are happy to provide you with the information you’re looking for.

 Wow, I never thought about it that way...Now I want to make sure I get the right coverage so if God forbid, something happens to me, my family doesn't slip through the cracks!